 Please acknowledge the contributions of our staff and the use of our core facility in your publications.

-- “We acknowledge Jared Peck and Dr. Joshua Strauss of the UNC CryoEM Core Facility for technical assistance in this project”
+- “We acknowledge Emily Robinson and Dr. Joshua Strauss of the UNC CryoEM Core Facility for technical assistance in this project”

 We offer fee-for-services for (1) cryo-grid sample preparation using a Vitrobot Mark IV, (2) Screening and Data collection using Talos Arctica CryoTEM.
 Booking equipment and billing are done in iLAB, make sure to have an account set up before using the CryoEM Core.
 If you would like to learn how to operate the Vitrobot and Talos Arctica, please contact the Core Directory directly and request training.